Thursday, 14 May 2026

 5. Daniel Zizka - 'Crossroads' (Czechia) 🇨🇿

 We then move on to Czechia.
 'Crossroads' is an interesting one to me.
 On the one hand, it feels directionless, like a slice of ambience or a mood board more than a song with a clear structure and a narrative arc.
 But on the other hand, it at the same time resonates with me on some deeper level in a way I can't quite explain.
-The instrumental has echoes of 90s chill-out/new-age music, and the percussion and the big, long notes add a fascinating balance of tranquility and urgency to the track.
+The instrumental has echoes of 90s chill-out/new-age music, and the percussion and the big, long notes add a fascinating balance of tranquility and urgency.

-This might not be quite the winning package if singer Daniel Zizka nails those vocals, this has the potential to be a mesmerising moment in the running order.
+This might not be quite the winning package but if singer Daniel Zizka nails those vocals, this has the potential to be a mesmerising moment in the running order.
 'Crossroads' will definitely benefit from the return of the juries in the semi-finals.

 ★★★★